jasleenksaini/Bank-BST/README.md

 # Bank Management System

-This project implements a multifaceted banking system utilizing binary search trees and queues.
+This project implements a banking system utilizing a binary search tree and queue.
 The system efficiently processes banking transactions while ensuring first-in-first-out (FIFO) order through the use of queues, enabling seamless handling of account management and balance retrieval.